Killing of Yacoub Abu Al-Qia'an: January 20

-On Friday, thousands of Palestinians gathered in Umm al-Hiran to bury Abu Al-Qia'an.
+Thousands of Palestinians gathered in Umm al-Hiran to bury Abu Al-Qia'an.
 However, the police still suspected him of terrorism and therefore refused to hand over his body.
 Abu Al-Qia'an's brother accused the Israeli police of holding his brothers body hostage, "to make more convincing their ridiculous story that he is a terrorist."

 On Twitter, Odeh shared a two-minute-long video analysis titled Visual Investigation: Police shooting, car ramming at Umm el-Hiran (Jan 18, 2017).
 The video had been produced by British Forensic Architecture, led by Eyal Weizman of Goldsmiths, University of London, and Activestills and published the day before by the Israeli peace group +972 Magazine.
 The police replied to Odeh's tweet: "Manipulative edit will not change reality.
 The documentation of the killing proves an intention to murder policemen.
 This has one name: terror.
 No clip that distorts evidence will change that."

 In the evening, Channel 10 reported on Abu Al-Qia'an's leaked autopsy report which challenged the police's version of the incident.
 The report concluded that Abu Al-Qia'an bled to death, leading Ksenia Svetlova of Zionist Union to comment that "it's Azaria case number two," a reference to the Hebron shooting incident where an Israeli medic executed a subdued Palestinian attacker.